Woah. Can we cut down on the melodrama? Bloody show?

 Which means baby.

-So, let’s return to the battle of the bloody show vs the mucus plug: while it is perfectly acceptable to lose your mucus plug up to weeks before you pop, the bloody show gives you more of a reliable indicator that your baby is on their way.
+So, let’s return to the battle of the bloody show vs the mucus plug: while it is perfectly acceptable to lose your mucus plug up to weeks before you pop (usually only after 37 weeks of pregnancy), the bloody show gives you more of a reliable indicator that your baby is on their way.

 To make things even more confusing, the bloody show and mucus plug can happen around the same time as your water breaking, which can result in a watery bloody show.